longhpzigvy/zv-react-training/Training6/README.md

 - [Redux saga](https://github.com/redux-saga/redux-saga)

 ## Tasks and Requimenets
-- Implement an application that allow user to login
+- Task 1:
+  - Clone Task 2 in the previous training and using redux-saga
   - Once they've logged in and refresh the page, the user should be stayed as logged in
+- Task 2:
+  - Implement offline-online task submission

 ## Test
 N/A